Top 5 Carrot Growing Stages You Need to Know for Success

 Choosing the Right Time and Soil for Planting

-Carrots do best in cool weather and well-drained soil.
-If you’re planting carrots in containers, make sure it’s like their ideal home.
+Carrots thrive in cool weather and well-drained soil.
+If you’re planting carrots in containers, make sure the soil is like their ideal home.
 They love sunny spots and do well in sandy or loamy soils that drain well.

-The best time to plant is when the soil is between 55°F and 65°F. This is usually early spring or late summer, based on where you live.
+The best time to plant is when the soil is between 55°F and 65°F. Depending on where you live, this is usually early spring or late summer.

 Seed Viability and Selection